2015 Competition Description

 WHAT YOU CAN WIN

-The first three will receive a monetary award.
+The winners will receive a monetary award.

 • First place winner will receive $1,000 in prize money.